 This post may include affiliate links.
 That means if you click and make a purchase, I may earn a small commission.
 Please see Disclosures for more information.

-This backlist offering from Miriam Toews, a Canadian author who is receiving attention for her new 2019 novel Women Talking, is another novel about what it means to love a struggling sibling.
+This backlist offering from Miriam Toews is a novel about what it means to love a struggling sibling.
 Elf and Yoli are two sisters who grew up in a Mennonite community in Winnipeg.
 Their family went against the grain, and as an adult, Elf is an acclaimed and glamorous pianist.
-Yoli is less successful--going through her second divorce and struggling to raise two teenagers--but it's Elf's struggles that dominate.
+Yoli is less successful–going through her second divorce and struggling to raise two teenagers–but it’s Elf’s struggles that dominate.
 Crippled by depression, she is determined to end her life.
 Yoli grapples with what it means to approach her sister with love and compassion, without being complicit in her plans.
 This book is by turns witty, sharply observant, and heartbreaking.